streambinder/unciae/network/ispsec/README.md

 ispsec/runner.sh tunnel1_name:192.168.1.200 tunnel2_name:192.168.2.50
 ```

-In order to do attempt a connection reset (if found as unreachable):
+In order to attempt a connection reset (if detected as unreachable):

 ```bash
 ispsec/runner.sh tunnel1_name:192.168.1.200 -r